aws-solutions-library-samples/guidance-for-personalized-engagement-using-online-and-mobile-user-behaviors-on-aws/README.md

 A Jupyter notebook that demonstrates the transformation of raw events data into curated data models.

+### 4-Recommendation

+This detailed guide on how to implement personalized recommendations specifically utilizes the integration of RudderStack and Amazon Personalize, achieving real-time event tracking to promptly respond to changes in user interests.

 ### 9-Tools/JSSourceDataGenerator

 A Python script designed to send event requests, containing mock data, from a JavaScript source directly to the RudderStack Data Plane.